dawid-dahl-umain/aaid-collaboration/docs/non-functional-requirements/guiding-principles.md

 ---

-## Principle 4: The Future AAID Is Optimizing For
+## Principle 4: The Future We're Building Towards

 **The Principle:** `AAID`'s architecture optimizes towards a future where development happens at conversation speed.
 As AI becomes faster and more reliable, humans will orchestrate through near-instantaneous voice commands: "Go", "Yes", "Use pure functions", "Back", "Refactor".
 This vision guides `AAID`'s design decisions today.